-The ability of Iran to repatriate hard currency to its Central Bank, including U.S. dollars that are the primary form of payment for oil, was impeded by Section 504 of the ITRSHRA which went into effect on February 6, 2013.
+Section 504 of the ITRSHRA, which went into effect in February 2013, impedes the ability of Iran to repatriate hard currency to its Central Bank, including U.S. dollars that are the primary form of payment for oil.
 The provision amended Section 1245 of the FY2012 NDAA (adding "clause ii" to Paragraph D[1]) to require that any funds paid to Iran as a result of exempted transactions (oil purchases, for example) be credited to an account located in the country with primary jurisdiction over the foreign bank making the transaction.
+Iran can therefore only use the funds to buy the products of the countries where the funds are held.

-Most of Iran's funds held abroad are in banks located in Iran's main oil customers, and the provision largely compels Iran to buy the products of the oil customer countries.
-Because of the September 25, 2019, designation of the Central Bank as a terrorist entity under E.O.
-13224, Iran's ability to draw down its Central Bank accounts abroad to pay for imports of humanitarian items was been impeded because the 13224 designation does not carry a humanitarian exception.
-The Administration sought to counteract that effect with the February 27, 2020 General License that Iran's Central Bank accounts could be used for humanitarian transactions, as discussed above.
+The September 25, 2019, designation of the Central Bank as a terrorist entity under E.O.
+13224, restricted Iran's ability to use its Central Bank accounts abroad to pay for imports of humanitarian items because the terrorism designation does not carry a humanitarian exception.
+However, the Administration eased that restriction with the February 27, 2020 General License that Iran's Central Bank accounts could be used for humanitarian transactions (see above).